Are Always, Kotex, and Carefree Pads Safe for Your Body?

-The Benefits of Pads
+Benefits of Using Pads for Menstrual Care

 Pads have long been a trusted option for menstrual care.
 Here’s why they remain a favorite: